csc-training/csc-env-eff/part-1/disk-areas/maindisks.md

 💬 Active data files needed for computational simulations and analyses should be stored and shared in directories under `/scratch` while any software installations and binaries should be shared under the `/projappl` directory.

+‼️ None of the disk areas on Roihu and LUMI are automatically backed up by CSC.
+Data that is accidentally deleted by the user or otherwise lost cannot be recovered.
+It is the user's own responsibility to keep backup copies of any data they want to preserve.

+‼️ The `/scratch` disk area on Roihu is periodically cleaned of files that have not been accessed in 180 (default) or 90 (>5 TiB quota) days.
+See the [Usage policy](../../computing/usage-policy.md#disk-cleaning) page for details.

 ## Identify your personal and project-specific directories on Roihu supercomputer

 1. First login to Roihu using SSH (or by opening a login node shell in the [Roihu web interface](https://www.roihu.csc.fi)):